The Halifax Explosion of 1917

 Many books have been written on the subject of the Halifax Explosion.
 There are miraculous stories of people whose lives were spared by strange circumstance and stories of individual and collective heroism in the face of the disaster.

-We encourage you to read about this great Mystery of Canada.
+We urge you to read about this great Mystery of Canada.